ryanstwrt/multi_agent_blackboard_system/docs/source/blackboard.md

 In memory, the blackboard is a series of nested dictionaries, which allow KAs to rapidly search these for information of value.
 The BA periodically writes the blackboard to an archive in the form of an H5 file.
 The archived blackboard allows for ease of analyzing the PF upon completion, restarting the problem, or storing the PF.
+We note that most of these variables are able to be set through the [controller](/source/controller.md).

 ## Attributes

 * sm_type (str)
-  * Options : 'interpolate', 'lr', 'pr', 'gpr', 'ann', 'rf', 'custom_plug_in_name'
+  * Options : interpolate, lr, pr, gpr, ann, rf, custom_plug_in_name
-  * Default : 'interpolate'
+  * Default : interpolate
   * Note : Allows the user to utilize a surrogate model that has been created previously using the `train_surrogate_model` method.
-The user can create their own custom plug in to a physics solver using the 'custom_plug_int_name'.
+The user can create their own custom plug in to a physics solver using the 'custom_plug_in_name'.

 * design_variables (dict of dicts)
-    * Continuous Variable Format: {design_variable_name : {'ll': float, 'ul': float, 'variable type': float}}
+    * Continuous Variable Format: ```{design_variable_name : {'ll': float, 'ul': float, 'variable type': float}}```
         * design_variable_name (str):
           * Description : Name of the design variable.
         * ll (float):